 Under general direction, to perform highly complex professional accounting, auditing and fiscal management duties with substantial impact; to design, modify and analyze financial records/systems; to produce sophisticated forecasts of business/operating expenses and economic/financial conditions for senior management; and to do other work as required.

-The Accountant, Senior is the highest professional level in the Accountant classification series.
+The Accountant, Senior is the advanced-journey level in the professional Accountant classification series.
 Work may be performed within the County’s Finance Department, in a large, external services department, or one with multiple, complex budgets.
 Incumbents in this job class perform challenging, highly visible, professional accounting assignments that include complex grants, financial analysis, reconciliation, compliance, forecasting, preparing financial statements and auditing at the department or County-wide level.

 - Performs highly complex accounting, auditing, grants management, contract fiscal oversight, general ledger functions and budgeting duties that may fall outside the concepts covered by regularly available written procedures, management and financial policies, standards, Federal and State laws or regulations.